privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 listuser
 ........

-With **listuser** the various tokens are listed in a summarized view.
+With **listuser** the found tokens are listed in a summarized view.

 Example::